Table Of Content

 While the nervous system plays a central role in sensory processing, it’s important to recognize that various factors throughout an individual’s life can impact its development and function.
 At PX Docs, we refer to this combination of influences as “The Perfect Storm.”

 One key factor in this storm is prenatal stress and maternal health.
 During pregnancy, the developing fetus is highly attuned to the mother’s emotional state and physical well-being.
-Chronic stress, anxiety, or health issues during pregnancy can alter the development of the fetal nervous system, potentially setting the stage for sensory processing challenges later in life.
+Chronic stress, anxiety, or health issues during pregnancy can alter the development of the fetal brain, potentially setting the stage for sensory processing challenges later in life.

 Birth interventions and trauma can also have a significant impact on a newborn’s delicate nervous system.
-Procedures such as forceps delivery, vacuum extraction, or cesarean section can cause physical stress and compression on the infant’s head and neck, potentially leading to subluxations and altered nerve function.
+Procedures such as forceps delivery, vacuum extraction, or cesarean section can cause physical stress and compression on the infant’s head and neck, potentially leading to subluxation and altered nerve function.
 Even seemingly routine interventions, like the use of epidurals or induction medications, can disrupt the natural birth process and affect the baby’s neurological development.

 As children grow and develop, they may encounter various early childhood stressors and environmental factors that can further contribute to sensory processing issues.
 These may include: